 Inappropriate material should not be visible to pupils using the Web.
 This is not easy to achieve and cannot be guaranteed.
 It is a sad fact that pupils may be confronted with inappropriate material, despite all attempts at filtering.
 Pupils will be taught what to do if they experience material that they find distasteful, uncomfortable or threatening.
 For example, to close the page and report the URL to the teacher or ICT manager for inclusion in the list of blocked sites.
 More often, pupils will be judging reasonable material but selecting that which is relevant to their needs, for instance to answer a homework question.
 Pupils should be taught research techniques including the use of subject catalogues and search engines.
 They will be encouraged to question the validity, currency and origins of information - key information handling skills.
 They should also use alternative sources of information for comparison purposes.
 Effective guided use will reduce the opportunity pupils have for exploring unsavoury areas.
 Using Internet derived materials in pupils' own work requires at least an understanding that straight copying is worth little without a commentary that demonstrates the selectivity used and evaluates significance.
 Respect for copyright and intellectual property rights, and the correct usage of published material needs to be taught.
-This may include covering relevant issues for schools through Relationships Education (for all primary pupils; relevant information here) and Relationships and Sex Education (for all secondary pupils; relevant information here)
+This may include covering relevant issues for schools through Relationships Education.

-- If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the filtering provider via the ICT Manager. - The use of Internet derived materials by staff and by pupils in school must comply with copyright law. - Pupils are taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Pupils will be taught to acknowledge the source of information and to respect copyright when using Internet material in their own work.
+- If staff or pupils discover unsuitable sites, the URL (address) and content must be reported to the filtering provider via the IT Manager. - The use of Internet derived materials by staff and by pupils in school must comply with copyright law. - Pupils are taught to be critically aware of the materials they read and shown how to validate information before accepting its accuracy. - Pupils will be taught to acknowledge the source of information and to respect copyright when using Internet material in their own work.